Thecactusman0/ES8327-Library-for-arduino/README.md

 # ES8327-Library-for-arduino
- An Arduino library for the Everrest semiconductor ES8327 I2S codec chip
+ An Arduino library for the Everest semiconductor ES8327 I2S codec chip

  Currently only has support for the following: